refinery/refinerycms/doc/guides/8 - Contributing/2 - Writing a guide for this website.md

 guide is structured.
 We are currently using the docrails project and as such all of the guides are written in textile.

-A good example of how a guide can be structured is the ‘Getting Started With Refinery’ guide which you can [see here](https://raw.github.com/refinery/refinerycms/master/doc/guides/1%20-%20Getting%20Started/2%20-%20Getting%20Started.textile).
+A good example of how a guide can be structured is the 'Getting Started With Refinery' guide which you can [see here](https://raw.github.com/refinery/refinerycms/master/doc/guides/1%20-%20Getting%20Started/2%20-%20Getting%20Started.textile).

 You should be able to match the sections of the raw textile guide with